Cozy Peach Kitchen

 • Sweet and warming: It is sweetened with a mix of white and brown sugar and dappled with warming spices, resulting in the coziest flavors.

-• This recipe makes two loaves of zucchini bread.
+• This recipe makes two loaves.
 It keeps for 4-5 days in the fridge or can be frozen for later.

 • Hidden veggies: Shredded zucchini is added directly to the batter.
 This makes it ultra-moist and it's an easy way to sneak in some veggies.
-The only way you can tell that there is zucchini in zucchini bread is by looking at it.
+The only way you can tell that there is zucchini in this recipe is by looking at it.
 The zucchini itself almost melts into the bread.

 Ingredients